-Performance metrics are critical for understanding the impact of our work as web developers on improving our user experience and making it joyous to use.
+Performance metrics are critical for understanding the impact of our work as web developers on improving our user experience and making it a joy to use.
 But not all performance metrics do a great job of representing what our users actual see and experience.
-Network metrics have been around for decades, but rendering metrics are newer and they’re doing a better job of capturing the moment critical content is visible.
+Network metrics have been around for decades, but rendering metrics are newer, and they’re doing a better job of capturing the moment critical content is visible.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org